 Where can you go zip lining, bungee-jumping, spelunking, bare-handed trout fishing, enjoy in a barbecue feast, and go on a night safari all in the same day?
-In Pyeong Chang county, of course.
+In Pyeong Chang county, of course (home of the 2018 Winter Olympics).
 This trip has the weirdest combination of activities imaginable, but it makes for one of the most memorable trips for your while time in Korea.

 Experience it yourself: This trip is a package tour through Adventure Korea tour company.
 Round trip from Seoul, this two day/one night adventure gives you a little taste of all the quirky-ness in the northern most providence in Korea (soon to be home to the Winter 2018 Olympics!).

 Everything is a little different in Korea.
 When you think of bullfighting, you imagine a matador testing his limits with an angry bull.
 Well in Korea, bullfighting consists of two bulls head-butting each other as trainers call out strategic commands.
 It is an unique experience in itself.

 If you wish, you can place bets on which bull will win the match.
 (It's easy, just go to the ticket counter, fill out a form, and hand it to the ticket taker with the amount you'd like to bet.)

 We placed a few thousand won on bulls before each match to raise the stakes a bit (and we figured we had a 50/50 chance, so why not!).
 It got us cheering and made the experience even more fun.
 Oh, and we won a couple thousand won (about $2 USD... high stakes, I know)!
 Beers on us!